-Course #: ce301
+Course #: ce301 Credits: 2

 This course continues to examine professional workplace skills necessary to be successful in today's complex and dynamic job market.
 Students work individually and in small groups to explore important workplace qualities such as dependability, consistency, and responsibility, the decision-making process, teamwork, professionalism, while revisiting the job search process, refining and customizing resume and cover letter writing, and strategies to use during the interview process.
-This is a semester class.